VinzenzKlass/anaplan-sdk/docs/guides/bulk.md

 ### Multiple sources and one Action

-Conversely, some imports in Anaplan may need to happen in an atomic manner.
+Conversely, some imports in Anaplan may need to read from several files.
 For this too, we can apply a very similar
 pattern:

 === "Synchronous"